 Tempering South Florida's weather extremes of flood and drought was the impetus for creation of the agency in 1949.
-That principal directive continues today through effective operation, maintenance and management of the primary canals, water control structures, pump stations and District-owned public lands.
+That principal directive continues today through effective operation, maintenance and management of the primary canals, water control structures, pump stations and District-owned public lands, and proper coordination with local governments, water control districts and homeowner and private landowners for the operation of secondary and tertiary systems.

 South Florida receives 52 inches of rain fall per year on average, and approximately 75 percent of the region's annual rainfall typically falls in the six-month period from May through October, when intense rainfall is common.
 Flood protection is a critical responsibility.
 Rainfall fluctuates annually and conditions move quickly between flooding and drought, and the region is extremely vulnerable to hurricanes and tropical storms.
 These weather extremes add to the challenges of water resource management.
-Highly variable rainfall coupled with flat topography necessitates flood protection for the region's 8.7 million residents.
-When the regional Central and Southern Florida Project was designed in the late 1940s, its primary function was flood protection; although, there were additional benefits to water supply, fish and wildlife preservation and other functions.
-Since the U.S. Army Corps of Engineers' construction of the public works project from the 1950s to 1970s, the District's responsibilities as local sponsor of the federal flood protection system expanded to emphasize these aspects of water resource management.
+Highly variable rainfall coupled with flat topography necessitates flood protection for the region's 9 million residents.
+When the regional Central and Southern Florida Project was designed in the late 1940s, its primary function was flood protection.
+Since the USACE's construction of the public works project from the 1950s to 1970s, the District's responsibilities as local sponsor of the flood protection system expanded to emphasize various aspects of water resource management.